DanielPollitt/The-Follow-Through/myblog/_posts/2013-07-09-introducing-the-follow-through.markdown

 The more difficult part lies in refining core strategy and messaging along with hitting the road (e.g. pavement, meetings, telephone, internet) and spreading it to potential champions.

-One day, this blog will be used as the offical, online home of The Follow Through, but until then I will document my journey towards launch so you can follow along with me.
+One day, this blog will be used as the official, online home of The Follow Through, but until then I will document my journey towards launch so you can follow along with me.

 Sincerely,
 Daniel Pollitt